Bernie Sanders on Public Assistance

 Homelessness: We must increase affordable housing and work to reduce homelessness, especially among veterans.

 “At a time when over half of the American people have less than $10,000 in savings and senior poverty is increasing, we should not be talking about cutting Social Security benefits.
 We should be talking about expanding benefits to make sure that every American can retire with dignity,” – Bernie Sanders, 2015

-Social Security is a federal insurance program that is funded by payroll taxes, payments that workers contribute from each paycheck.
+Social Security is a federal insurance program that is funded by payments that workers contribute from each paycheck as payroll taxes.
 You see the tax on your paycheck as FICA tax.
 The money is deposited into a trust fund and invested for future use.
 We all pay Social Security taxes on up to $132,900 of our income.
 No Social Security taxes are paid on income above $132,900, so rich people don’t pay Social Security taxes on all of their income taxes like the rest of us.
 Bernie wants to change that and fix Social Security.